Beach-Brews/devvit-community-survey/terms.md

 ### 7. Changes to these Terms

 We may update these Terms from time to time.
+Changes will be reflected in the “Last Updated” date of the wiki page this document resides on.
 Continued use of the App after changes constitutes acceptance of the updated Terms.

 ### 8. Contact

-If you have questions about these Terms, contact us via [Mod Mail on r/CommunitySurvey](https://www.reddit.com/message/compose?to=/r/Subreddit&subject=Terms+of+Use).
+If you have questions about these Terms, contact us via [Mod Mail on r/CommunitySurvey](https://www.reddit.com/message/compose?to=/r/CommunitySurvey&subject=Terms+of+Use).

 ## Privacy Policy

 ### 1. Overview

-This Privacy Policy explains how this application (“the App”) handles information when you use it on the Reddit platform.
+This Privacy Policy explains how the Community Survey application (“App”) handles information when you use it on the Reddit platform.
 The App operates entirely within Reddit’s developer environment ("Devvit") and relies on Reddit’s systems for data storage, authentication, and permissions.

 By using the App, you acknowledge that your interactions are also governed by **Reddit’s [Rules](https://redditinc.com/policies/reddit-rules), [Public Content Policy](https://support.reddithelp.com/hc/en-us/articles/26410290525844-Public-Content-Policy), and [Privacy Policy](https://www.reddit.com/policies/privacy-policy)**, which remain the primary documents controlling your data on the platform. **This Privacy Policy does not replace or supersede Reddit’s terms in any way.**